glowredman/MAtmos/README.md

 ***[Sound Filters](https://www.curseforge.com/minecraft/mc-mods/sound-filters) / [Sound Physics](https://github.com/djpadbit/Sound-Physics) [(1.7.10 build here)](https://github.com/djpadbit/Sound-Physics/issues/74#issuecomment-896336358)*** for reverb and muffling of sounds behind walls.

-## Troubleshooting
+## Mixin troubleshooting

-If adding MAtmos on 1.12.2 causes the game to **crash upon startup**, it's probably because you're using other, outdated mods that use version 0.7 of the Mixin library, while this mod uses version 0.8.
-This problem commonly occurs with old modpacks.
-There are 3 ways to resolve this:

-a) Update the other mods of the modpack

-b) Add the [Mixin Compatibility](https://www.curseforge.com/minecraft/mc-mods/mixin-0-7-0-8-compatibility) mod to your instance.
+MAtmos uses Mixin in order to apply some modifications to the game.
+The regular versions of the mod jars embed Mixin, so MAtmos can run standalone: the 1.7.10 version embeds Mixin 0.7.11, while the 1.12.2 version embeds Mixin 0.8.2.
+However, this can cause issues with other mods if they embed or require a different version.

+If you're getting Mixin errors on launch, try these steps in order:

-c) Use the versions of MAtmos ending in *-mixin0.7.jar* which are provided for compatibility.
+1. Use the versions of MAtmos ending in `+nomixin`, which do not embed Mixin (but require a different mod to provide the library).
+2. Add a Mixin bootstrap mod, such as [MixinBootstrap](https://www.curseforge.com/minecraft/mc-mods/mixinbootstrap) on 1.12.2 or [SpongeMixins](https://github.com/TimeConqueror/SpongeMixins) on 1.7.10.
+If one of your other mods requires a certain Mixin bootstrap mod, get that one instead.

+Additionally, there are some mods that use ASM transformers which break when Mixin is present.
+[Mixingasm](https://github.com/makamys/Mixingasm) (1.7.10 only for now) can be used to fix this.

 ## Downloads